Main content

 The federal Judiciary is committed to a workplace free from discrimination, sexual or other discriminatory harassment, and abusive conduct.
 It is also committed to ensuring that every employee has clear avenues to obtain confidential advice, report misconduct, and seek and receive remedial action.

-Avenues for Reporting & Advice
+Avenues for Seeking Confidential Advice

 National Office of Judicial Integrity

 The national Office of Judicial Integrity (OJI) serves as an independent resource outside of the courts’ chain of command, providing confidential help, information, and referral, answering questions and providing guidance on informal and formal complaint options for addressing workplace harassment, abusive conduct, or other wrongful conduct.
 The office also coordinates with the directors of workplace relations in each of the U.S. Circuit Courts of Appeals.
-The Judicial Integrity Officer and head of the office is Michael Henry.
-Confidentially report by:

 Circuit Directors of Workplace Relations